hansonmcoombs/training-basic_python/sphinx/source/basic_objects.rst

 Boolean
 --------

-A boolean value in python is either True or False (case sensitive) as with numeric data there a several basic operations that can be preformed on boolean data
+A boolean value in python is either True or False (case sensitive).
+As with numeric data there a several basic operations that can be preformed on boolean data

 .. ipython:: python